raylutz/daffodil/README.md

 Daffodil is a row-oriented package.
 Other popular packages, like Pandas, Polars, etc, are column oriented because it can be very beneficial for calculations that can be performed on a column basis.

 Thus, in Daffodil, it is easy to manipulate rows (appending, inserting, deleting, etc) while it is relatively much more difficult to manipulate columns.
 Rows are very easy to handle because the list-of-list underlying structure re-uses any lists selected in any selection operation.
 A new Daffodil instance which might include be a subset of the rows in the original does not consume much additional space because the contents of those rows is not copied.
 Instead, Python copies only the _references_ to the rows.
 If only a few rows are used from the original, the the remaining rows will be garbage collected by the normal Python mechanisms.
 The rows that are still active are the same rows that existed in the original array without copying.

 This use-without-copying pattern means that Daffodil can perform quite well when compared with other packages when doing this type of manipulation, both in terms of space and also time.

-In contrast, operations that add, drop, or insert columns are relatively slow, but it turns out that actually these operations are not normally that necessary.
+In contrast, operations that add, drop, or insert columns are slower, but it turns out that actually these operations are not normally that necessary.
 Reducing the number of columns only is important in a few cases: